EL-BID/pavimentados/README.md

 ```

-To obtain the corresponding credentials for downloading the models, please contact the Inter-American Development Bank.
+To obtain the corresponding credentials for downloading the models, please contact the Inter-American Development Bank at infradigital@iadb.org

 You can also clone the repository but remember that the package is configured to download the models and place them in the root of the environment.